 The doctor will look at the results from these tests.
 They will then decide what type of asthma you have.
 They will develop a treatment plan based on the type and severity of your symptoms.
 If you have moderate to severe persistent asthma, AAFA recommends you see an allergist or pulmonologist if possible.
 Allergists treat allergies, asthma, and immune disorders.
 Pulmonologists treat asthma and other lung or respiratory diseases.

 Centers for Disease Control.
 Asthma. http://www.cdc.gov/asthma/default.htm.
-(Retrieved Aug.
-2, 2018)
+(Retrieved June 13, 2019)